WNML (AM): WNOX

 On August 26, 1925, WNAV's call sign was changed to WNOX.
-Two months later, in late October 1925, the station was destroyed by a major fire on the roof of Peoples' Telephone and Telegraph, and according to J. C. Duncan the station's $20,000 in equipment was "a total loss".
-The station was back on the air within a week, transmitting over a 100-watt temporary transmitter, with plans to rebuild the destroyed facility.
+Two months later, in late October 1925, the station was destroyed by a major fire on the roof of Peoples' Telephone and Telegraph.
+According to J. C. Duncan, the station's $20,000 in equipment was "a total loss".
+WNOX was back on the air within a week, transmitting over a 100-watt temporary transmitter, with plans to rebuild the destroyed facility.
 Later that month it was announced that the rebuilt station would be located atop the Sterchi Brothers building near the Gay Street viaduct.

-The early WNAV studios were located in the St. James Hotel, which once stood near the head of Market Square.
-In June 1928, WNOX was purchased by the Sterchi Brothers furniture chain, which sold the station to Scripps-Howard in 1935, after which the station moved to the Andrew Johnson Hotel on Gay Street, with its main offices located on the hotel's 17th floor.
-The station's growing studio audiences began causing elevator traffic issues for the Andrew Johnson, however, and the hotel asked the station to move.
+The early WNAV studios were located in the St. James Hotel, which once stood on Market Square.
+In June 1928, WNOX was purchased by the Sterchi Brothers furniture chain.
+The Sterchi Brothers sold the station to Scripps-Howard, owner of the Knoxville News-Sentinel,in 1935.
+WNOX moved to the Andrew Johnson Hotel on Gay Street, with its main offices located on the hotel's 17th floor.
+The station's growing studio audiences began causing elevator traffic issues for the hotel.
+Hotel management asked the station to move.
 WNOX relocated to a small tabernacle building at the north end of Gay Street, where it remained for several years.
-The station's frequency changed many times, eventually settling at AM 990 in March 1941.
+The station's frequency changed many times, eventually settling at AM 990 in March 1941 with the implementation of the North American Regional Broadcasting Agreement.